arcus/Arcus_Labs_Orientation/arcus_orientation.md

 If your request is greenlighted for assessment, then you will be assigned a Project Owner among the Arcus staff who will help guide you through the project assessment.
 The goal of the project assessment is to clarify the needs for the project to make sure that it is something Arcus will be a good fit for.

 A major goal of the project assessment is to identify what, specifically, the scientific team will need from Arcus in terms of data, software, training, and support.
 One component of the project assessment is a **data needs assessment**, to discuss the definition of the cohort to be studied and what information on those patients will be needed (e.g. diagnoses, medications, notes, procedures, demographics, flowsheets).
-There will also be a **data contribution assessment** to discuss possible data contributions to the [Arcus Archives](https://education.arcus.chop.edu/arcus-data-catalog/) at the end of the project; researchers using Arcus are expected to contribute their data when appropriate ([read more about the data contribution process here](https://assets.arcus.chop.edu/education/job-aids/arcus-data-sharing-sop.pdf)).
+There will also be a **data contribution assessment** to discuss possible data contributions to the [Arcus Archives](https://education.arcus.chop.edu/arcus-data-catalog/) at the end of the project; researchers using Arcus are expected to contribute their data when appropriate ([read more about the data contribution process here](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_data-sharing_sop.pdf)).

 The project assessment will also include a **privacy review** to identify and mitigate any potential privacy risks ([read more about the privacy review here](https://forum.arcus.chop.edu/t/what-is-a-privacy-review-and-what-does-the-process-entail/190)).

 The project assessment can vary greatly in length, with particularly well-defined and straightforward projects being assessed in a matter of days and more complex projects or projects that are still in early stages of development taking months.
 For researchers working under a deadline (e.g. for a grant application), Arcus will try to accommodate your timeline; one of the first questions your Project Owner will ask you during the project assessment is if there are any time constraints we should be aware of.

 ### Access to Arcus

-Before your lab can be approved, everyone who will have access to your lab will need to have verification of their CITI training on file (this is a requirement for all Arcus users and will be the case even if you'll only be accessing deidentified data).
+Before your lab can be approved, everyone who will have access to your lab will need to have verification of their [CITI training](https://about.citiprogram.org/) on file (this is a requirement for all Arcus users and will be the case even if you'll only be accessing deidentified data).
 They will also need to agree to the Arcus Terms of Use.

 To check that they meet these requirements, everyone who will need access to your lab should go to [https://arcus.chop.edu](https://arcus.chop.edu) (only accessible behind CHOP's firewall) and log in with their CHOP credentials using the button in the top right corner of the screen.
 If your CITI training is on file and you've agreed to the Terms of Use, then you should see two green checkmarks under "Your Account".
 ![Arcus home screen showing green checkmarks for CITI training and Arcus Terms of Use](media/Arcus_login.png)

+Note that for work in Arcus labs, human subjects protection training is required, which in CHOP's CITI account resolves to the  courses titled "Social-Behavioral-Educational Researchers" and "Biomedical Researchers".
+Either course fulfills the human research protections training required to participate fully in Arcus labs.
+For more information about signing up with CITI, please see [instructions on the CHOP Research Institute](https://www.research.chop.edu/sites/default/files/web/sites/default/files/pdfs/CITI_Basic_Course_Instructions.pdf).

 ### When your lab is approved